Portugal faces court battle after budget passes

 The concerns prompted the IMF to warn last week that the risks to Portugal's bailout have "increased markedly".
 Portuguese bonds have also reacted, beginning to reverse sharp declines in yields since the beginning of year.

-(Additional reporting by Daniel Alvarenga and Miguel Pereira; Editing by Peter Graff, David Stamp and Giles Elgood)
+(Additional reporting by Daniel Alvarenga; Editing by Peter Graff, David Stamp and Giles Elgood)